 In each case, these activities are made even more valuable when a child experiences them with the support and engagement of an adult.
 Further understanding is gained when discussion about the subject also takes place after the activity has finished.

-Think U Know is a resource produced and maintained by CEOP, the Child Exploitation and Online Protection centre and provides a comprehensive collection of resources for children and parents covering all aspects of online safety.
+Produced and maintained by CEOP, the Child Exploitation and Online Protection centre, CEOP Education provides a comprehensive collection of resources for children and parents covering all aspects of online safety.

 Safer Internet